sftcd/openssl/README.SFTCD-ESNI.md

 - My [fork](https://github.com/sftcd/openssl)
 	- This file is in there as [README.SFTCD-ESNI.md](./README.SFTCD-ESNI.md)

+More up to date README text is [here](./esnistuff/README.md().
+I'll update this in a bit.
+Meanwhile, ignore what's below:-)

 ## Initially - poking about the code ...

 It seems that: